aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/11_integrate.md

 By default, the overlap between two MLWFs whose centers are a certain distance away are discarded.
 The WANCUT keyword controls this
-distance: overlaps are discraded if the centers are `wancut.r` times the sum of their spreads away.
+distance: overlaps are discarded if the centers are `wancut.r` times the sum of their spreads away.
 By default, `wancut.r = 4.0`.
 A very large `wancut.r` will prevent critic2 from discarding any overlaps.
 The appropriateness of the chosen WANCUT can be checked a posteriori by